 The Group is committed to the application of good tax practices

 The Board of Directors of IBERDROLA, S.A. (the "Company") is vested with the duty to approve the Company's corporate policies and to formulate its tax strategy.
 The Board of Directors is also responsible for approving investments and transactions that are particularly important from a tax standpoint because of the high amount or special characteristics thereof.

-In the exercise of such duties, the Board of Directors approves this Corporate Tax Policy, which forms part of the corporate governance and regulatory compliance policies and sets forth the Company's tax strategy and its commitment to the application of good tax practices within the framework of the corporate and governance structure of the group of entities of which the Company is the controlling entity, within the meaning established by law (the "Group").
+In the exercise of such duties, the Board of Directors approves this Corporate Tax Policy (the "Policy"), which forms part of the corporate governance and regulatory compliance policies and sets forth the Company's tax strategy, based on excellence and a commitment to the application of good tax practices within the framework of the corporate and governance structure of the group of entities of which the Company is the controlling entity, within the meaning established by law (the "Group").

 The Company's tax strategy consists basically of ensuring compliance with applicable tax laws and regulations and seeking to establish an appropriate coordination of the tax practices followed by the companies of the Group, all within the framework of fulfilling the corporate interest and supporting a long-term business strategy that avoids tax risks and inefficiencies in the implementation of business decisions.